 Australia’s Byron Bay is the kind of place that sucks you in like a riptide.
-It really has a lot going for it; wherever you hail from and whatever you’re looking for, you’d be hard pushed not to like this place.
-This beautiful region on the New South Wales’ northern coast is dotted with natural wonders that can’t fail to leave a lasting impression.
+It has a lot going for it; wherever you hail from and whatever you’re looking for, you’d be hard pushed not to like this place.
+This beautiful region on New South Wales’ northern coast is dotted with natural wonders that can’t fail to leave a lasting impression.

 Byron Bay is famous for its chilled vibe, glorious sunrises, beautiful beaches and epic nature, but that’s far from all … with this place, there’s always more.
 The days will blur together here, as Byron Bay tends to give you the feeling that you’re living in a dream world.